sanger/unified_warehouse/README.md

 [![Build Status](https://travis-ci.org/sanger/unified_warehouse.svg?branch=develop)](https://travis-ci.org/sanger/unified_warehouse)

 A denormalised warehouse for multiple LIMS.
+This project consumes messages from a message broker (RabbitMQ) and persists them in MLWH.

 Populating a table in the warehouse is done asynchronously.
 This project is a Railtie application that facilitate asynchronous database population through a message queue.
 This application listens to a message queue, consumes the message, converts the message into a database model, and persists in the corresponding table.